nushell/nushell.github.io/commands/docs/def-env.md

 title: def-env
 categories: |
   core
-version: 0.76.0
+version: 0.77.0
 core: |
-  Define a custom command, which participates in the caller environment
+  Define a custom command, which participates in the caller environment.
 usage: |
-  Define a custom command, which participates in the caller environment
+  Define a custom command, which participates in the caller environment.
 ---

 # <code>{{ $frontmatter.title }}</code> for core